When it comes to finding the best monitor for PS5, there are a ton of options to pick from.

 For TVs, they're great in living rooms for movie nights and streaming.
-Monitors can be doubled up as productivity setups, creating hybrid gaming/ workspaces.
+Monitors can be doubled up as productivity setups, creating hybrid gaming / workspaces.

-Generally speaking, if you're after lower input lag a monitor is the way to go, but this is only really important for fast-paced gaming.
+Generally speaking, if you're after lower input lag, a monitor is the way to go, but this is only really important for fast-paced gaming.

 If you're a fan of story-driven, slower-paced experiences, then a good 120hz TV should do you fine.
 Alternatively, you could opt for something like a top ultrawide monitor if you're looking for the performance and speed of a monitor with a tv more comparable to a TV.

 Are gaming monitors good for PS5?